gnicol/GitSwarm/perforce_swarm/doc-ee/migrate_ci_to_ce/README.md

 sudo gitlab-ci-rake backup:create
 ```

-#### 3. Copy data to the GitSwarm server
+#### 3. Copy data to the GitSwarm EE server

-If you were running GitSwarm and GitLab CI on the same server you can skip
+If you were running GitSwarm EE and GitLab CI on the same server you can
-this step.
+skip this step.

-Copy your CI data archive to your GitSwarm server.
-There are many ways to do
+Copy your CI data archive to your GitSwarm EE server.
+There are many ways
-this, below we use SSH agent forwarding and 'scp', which will be easy and
+to do this, below we use SSH agent forwarding and 'scp', which will be easy
-fast for most setups.
-You can also copy the data archive first from the CI
+and fast for most setups.
+You can also copy the data archive first from the
-server to your laptop and then from your laptop to the GitSwarm server.
+CI server to your laptop and then from your laptop to the GitSwarm EE
+server.

 ```
 # Start from your laptop